akurz02/20240325_Revisal/src/content/lesson/intro-to-4geeks.md

 ![Impostor Syndrome](https://github.com/breatheco-de/content/blob/master/src/assets/images/6cf4655f-665f-4f68-b021-f34238cedd69.png?raw=true)

-At some point in our lives (some more than others) we all have thought we were the dumbest person in a room.
-If we keep thinking like that for a long time and we don't get comfortable with any discipline, we may even think that we are not that smart.
-Not at all!
-That's a lie!
+At some point or another in life, we have all thought we were the dumbest person in a room.
+If we think like that enough and don't find comfort with any discipline, we may even think that we are not that smart.
+That's not the case at all, though!
 You are a part of this school, we do not accept people that we don't think are smart enough to make a living as a developer.
 You need to believe that, especially in tough times!

-> If a particular exercise or project is hard, instead of thinking you are not good at this, look for new ways of absorbing the content.
-Talk to a mentor and we'll give you exactly what you need.
+> If a particular exercise or project is hard, instead of telling yourself that you are not good at this, look for new ways of taking in the course material.
+Talk to a mentor and we'll help you get exactly what you need.

-Every average person can learn to code to the point of being useful, but coding gets more complicated when you specialize further in your career (Like A.I., Robotics, etc.), but you can make good money without having to study Math, without being good at numbers, or without learning as fast as others (we may be able to fix that, by the way).
+Everyone can learn to code, but it gets more complicated when the further you specialize in your career (Like A.I., Robotics, etc.), but you can make good money without studying math or being good with numbers, and even without fast learning skills (though we may be able to fix that last one).

 ##### 📝 Recipe to avoid losing confidence

 1. **Avoid being stuck too long:** Coding is tricky because you may be very close to solving a problem.
-If you are stuck and don't realize it, or maybe you don't know how to start solving the problem, a quick 5 min talk with a mentor will clear the way.
-You need to ask for help no longer than 15 minutes after trying on your own.
+If you are stuck and don't realize it, or maybe you don't know how to start solving the problem, a quick 5 min talk with a mentor will help clear things up.
+Always ask for help no more than 15 minutes after working independently.

-2. **Talk to other students:** You may think you are the only one that does not understand, but if you talk to a couple of classmates you'll see they are just like you, it will give you the confidence to ask any questions.
+2. **Talk to other students:** You may think you are the only one who does not understand, but if you talk to a couple of classmates you'll you are not alone, we hope that will give you the confidence to ask any questions.

-3. **Talk to the mentors:** A voice of experience is always effective, you have alumni and teachers that struggled before and are also struggling right now!
-They can help you during dark times, we're not only talking about giving you coding solutions, but giving you strategies to succeed in your (coding?) life.
+3. **Talk to the mentors:** A voice of experience is always helpful, and you have plenty of alumni and mentors that have struggled and still struggle now!
+They, in spite of that struggle, can help you.
+We're not only talking about coding solutions, but also with forming strategies to succeed (both in coding and out).

 #### Wall #2: Trust ✝

-During all your life you've learned the same way, the educational system has put you in a box and trained you to learn slowly, limiting your ability to adapt to the new world of skilled fast-learning, and self-learning professionals.
+Growing up, you've learned the same way; learning slowly.
+This limits your ability to adapt to the new world of skilled, fast-learning, and self-teaching professionals.

-We know how to train you: we have done it over and over again, but we'll train in such a different way that you may not like it at first.
-It's only normal that your mind will want to go back to learning "slow but safe", without having to be uncomfortable or constantly challenged by our system.
+We can teach you: we've taught over and over again, but we'll teach in a way that you may not like at first.
+It's only normal that you'll want to go back to learning "slow but safe", without having to be uncomfortable or constantly challenged by our system.

 ##### 📝 Recipe to avoid losing trust in our methods